UNLV Rebels football: 1999–present

-In 1999, the Rebels made headlines, first by leaving the WAC with seven other schools to form the Mountain West Conference, but also by announcing that the program had hired legendary collegiate and professional coach John Robinson as their eighth head coach.
-The school would repeat its conference hardships in the Mountain West as they lost their conference opener on September 25, 14–52 to Utah.
-The Rebels won their first Mountain West game on October 9, 35–32 against Wyoming.
-Although 1999 was a rough year, a UNLV win in week two featured one of the most improbable endings in college football history.
-The Rebels trailed on the road against Baylor 24–21 with ten seconds left.
-Baylor had the ball at the UNLV five yard line and UNLV was out of time outs.
-A kneel down would have given Baylor the victory, but Baylor chose to run the ball, fumbled and UNLV's Kevin Thomas recovered and returned it 99 yards for a touchdown and a 27–24 Rebel win.
-2000 seemed to be the year in which Rebels football would finally turn around, as the Rebels made numerous gains to become a competitor for the Mountain West crown.
-The Rebels started by upsetting previously undefeated Air Force 34–13 on September 30 in the first time that ABC came to Las Vegas for the Rebels football game.
+In 1999, the Rebels left the WAC with seven other schools to form the Mountain West Conference, and announcing that the program had hired collegiate and professional coach John Robinson as their eighth head coach.
+The school lost their conference opener on September 25, 14–52, to Utah, and won its first Mountain West victory on October 9, 35–32, over Wyoming.
+In week two, the team trailed Baylor 24–21 with ten seconds remaining and no timeouts left.
+Opting to run the ball rather than take a knee, Baylor's offense fumbled, allowing UNLV's Kevin Thomas to recover and return the ball 99 yards for a touchdown and a dramatic 27–24 Rebel victory.
+In 2000, the Rebels started by upsetting undefeated Air Force 34–13 on September 30, in the first time that ABC came to Las Vegas for a Rebels football game.
 The Rebels then ended a five-game skid to rival Nevada, defeating the Wolf Pack 34–13 in front of the largest crowd to see a game in the Battle for Nevada.
 The season went down to the wire as the Rebels had to pull out a 34–32 victory on the road against Hawaii to clinch their third berth in a bowl game.
 The Rebels were chosen as the Mountain West representative for the Las Vegas Bowl on December 20.
 The Rebels would continue their undefeated streak in bowl games as they defeated Arkansas 31–14 in front of a Las Vegas Bowl record 29,113 fans.
 They finished the season 8–5.